-Let’s say your company decided to invest in a new website design to improve lead generation, and you are responsible for managing the project.
+So let’s say we’ve now convinced you.
+Your company has decided to invest in a new website design to improve lead generation and you are made responsible for managing the project.

 Of course, one of the first questions you have is, “How much will it cost?”
 The answer, of course, is: “it depends”.
 Are you simply switching to a new model and adding some new CTAs or are you migrating the entire site to a new platform?